Deborah P Kolodji

-Deborah P Kolodji (born August 11, 1959) is an American haiku poet.
+Deborah P Kolodji (née Deborah Pauline Anderson; August 11, 1959 – July 21, 2024) was an American haiku poet.

 Biography

 Early life

 Kolodji was born and raised in Southern California.
 She took an interest in poetry before she learned to read, enjoying the rhythms of nursery rhymes recited aloud.

 Kolodji wrote poetry from an early age, including Star Trek-inspired verse as a teenager which appeared in fanzines in the 1970s.
-She credits a junior high school math and science teacher with a passion for poetry with encouraging her interest in formal verse in general, but states that it was only as an adult that she came to take a specific interest in the haiku form.
+She credited a junior high school math and science teacher with a passion for poetry with encouraging her interest in formal verse in general, but stated that it was only as an adult that she came to take a specific interest in the haiku form.

 Education and career

 In 1981, Kolodji obtained a bachelor's degree in mathematics from the University of Southern California.
 In addition to her career as a poet, she has worked in information technology.

 Kolodji made her first professional poetry sale in 1992.
 She began publishing poetry in the genres of science fiction and fantasy the following year.
 Hundreds of Kolodji's haiku and other short-form poems have since appeared in numerous anthologies and literary journals.
-She has edited or co-edited several anthologies of English-language haiku, including Eclipse Moon (2017, with William Scott Galasso).
-She has also acted as editor of Amaze: The Cinquain Journal, which she co-founded.
+She edited or co-edited several anthologies of English-language haiku, including Eclipse Moon (2017, with William Scott Galasso).
+She also acted as editor of Amaze: The Cinquain Journal, which she co-founded.

-Kolodji has also acted as editor or co-editor of multiple anthologies of speculative verse, including several volumes of the annual Dwarf Stars anthologies collecting nominees for year's best very short science fiction and fantasy poetry and an issue of online speculative poetry journal Eye to the Telescope, a publication which she founded alongside Samantha Henderson.
+Kolodji was also the editor or co-editor of multiple anthologies of speculative verse, including several volumes of the annual Dwarf Stars anthologies collecting nominees for year's best very short science fiction and fantasy poetry and an issue of online speculative poetry journal Eye to the Telescope, a publication which she founded alongside Samantha Henderson.

 Kolodji was president of the Science Fiction & Fantasy Poetry Association for five years, stepping down from the post in 2011.
-She has also served as moderator of the Southern California Haiku Study Group at the USC Pacific Asia Museum in Pasadena and the California Regional Coordinator for the Haiku Society of America.
-Since 2016, Kolodji has also been a board member of Haiku North America, a biennial conference devoted to haiku poetry.
+She also served as moderator of the Southern California Haiku Study Group at the USC Pacific Asia Museum in Pasadena and the California Regional Coordinator for the Haiku Society of America.
+From 2016 to 2024, Kolodji was also a board member of Haiku North America, a biennial conference devoted to haiku poetry.